Learn to make yummy fermented radish pickles with just four ingredients. This fermented radish is naturally good for you and tastes great too!

 This recipe makes the perfect amount to fill a ½ litre sized Weck jar, which is the perfect fermenting companion for a squat little 300ml jar as a weight.

 You can, of course, use whatever fermenting vessel suits you, and increase the recipe as needed very easily too.

 - 250g radish, washed, trimmed and thinly sliced

 - Dish that will fit under your jar or crock

-Leave for 4-5 days, tasting as you go until the fermented radish flavour sours, the radishes soften a little and the brine turns a gorgeous pink.
+- Leave for four to five days, tasting as you go until the fermented radish flavour sours, the radishes soften a little and the brine turns a gorgeous pink.